Junebuggi/SYSC3010_TeamProject/README.md

 	pi@raspberry:~ $ sudo apt-get install sqlite3

-2.To create the Database and the tables run the follwoing commands in the terminal
+2.To create the Database and the tables run the following commands in the terminal

 	pi@raspberry:~ $ sqlite3 PlantNursery.db